divyyadav007/AI-Video-Assistant-with-RAG/README.md

 ## 👨‍💻 Author

-Built by Yadav Ji as a hands-on GenAI, RAG, and LLM Engineering project.
+Built by Divyanshu Yadav as a hands-on GenAI, RAG, and LLM Engineering project.